ChitrangGupta/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis

-*Note: please install the Tweepy package if you haven't* to do so, run "pip install tweepy" on your command line
+*Note: please install the Tweepy package if you haven't*, to do so, run "pip install tweepy" on your command line

 `!pip install tweepy` command installs the tweepy package, which is a Python library for accessing the Twitter API.
 The "!" symbol is used to run shell commands in a Jupyter notebook or other environments, indicating that the following command should be executed in the terminal.